Seasonal Planning for the Azores

 If you don't mind slightly cooler temperatures and a spot or two of rain, fall in the Azores is a great time to visit.
 Water temperatures remain warm until early October, and as the summer crowds have mainly dispersed, you'll have endless stretches of coastline to yourself.
 Pack plenty of layers and head out for a day of hiking and relaxing at the beach on this seven-day best of São Miguel itinerary.

 As November draws closer, temperatures drop, and days of rain are more common than sunshine.
 Shops will begin closing their doors on the quieter islands of Corvo and Flores, and ferry schedules will become limited.
-Prices drop significantly by November, and instead of families and students coming to the islands, a more mellow crowd of adventure seekers turn up.
+Prices drop significantly by November, and instead of families and students coming to the islands, a more mellow crowd of adventure seekers turns up.

 Events in Fall